TPEOficial/dymo-code/README.md

 **Dymo Code** is the main alternative to Claude Code on the open-source side and free for users, maintained by the community.

+### Use

+1. First, download the latest version of Dymo Code from the [releases](https://github.com/TPEOficial/dymo-code/releases).

+2. Go to the folder where you want to initialize the project.

+3. Optional: Set the binary you downloaded in the PATH so you can run it as `dymo-code`.

+4. Enter the empty or existing project you created and run the binary path or command if you defined it in the PATH.

+5. If this is your first time, for most providers you will need an API Key.
+Once you have it, in Dymo Code, run the command `/setapikey <provider> <apikey>`.

 ### Use (for development)

 First clone the repository: